Jie people: Jie language

 There are widely differing accounts of the exact language of the Jie, with two theories uncertainly suggesting that the Jie language was either Turkic or Yeniseian.
-Some authors believe the Jie were of Indo-European origin (probably Iranian).
-(Note: Medieval Sinologist David A. Graff suggests Central Asian or Iranian origins.)

 Others claim that the Jie were an ancient Yeniseian-speaking tribe related to the Ket people, who today live between the Ob and Yenisey rivers—the character 羯 (jié) is pronounced /kiɛt̚/ in Hokkien, /kʰiːt̚/ or /kiːt̚/ in Cantonese, /ciat̚/ in Hakka and ketsu in Japanese, implying that the ancient pronunciation might have been fairly close to Ket (kʰeˀt).
 (Note: Western Washington University historical linguist Edward Vajda spent a year in Siberia studying the Ket people and their language and his findings helped substantiate such conjecture into the origins of the Ket people, where DNA claims show genetic affinities with people of China and Myanmar, suggesting a Sino-Tibetan origin.
 He further proposes a relationship of the Ket language to the Na-Dene languages indigenous to Canada and western United States, and even suggests the tonal system of the Ket language is closer to that of Vietnamese than any of the native Siberian languages.)
 The root 羯 may be transliterated as Jié- or Tsze^{2}- and an older form, < kiat, may also be reconstructed.
 This ethnonym might be cognate with the ethnonyms of Yeniseian-speaking peoples, such as the Ket and the Kott (who spoke the extinct Kott language, but their ethnonym is believed to have Buryat origins).
 Pulleyblank (1962) connected the ethnonym to Proto-Yeniseian *qeˀt/s (*cew-ç) "stone".
 Vovin et al. (2016) also pointed to *keˀt (*qid) "person, human being" as another possible source.
 Alexander Vovin also suggests that the Xiongnu spoke a Yeniseian language, further connecting them with the Jie people.

 Among the Yeniseian languages, Jie is hypothesized to be Pumpokolic.
 Vovin, Vajda, and de la Vaissière have suggested that Jie shares the same idiosyncrasies with the Pumpokol language, and the two are therefore closely related.
 This argument is strengthened by the fact that in northern Mongolia, Yeniseian-derived hydronyms have been demonstrated to be exclusively Pumpokolic, while influence from other Yeniseian languages is only found further north.
 This therefore lends credence to the theory that the Jie are a Pumpokolic-speaking tribe, and confirms that the Pumpokolic-speaking Yeniseians existed in the core territory of the Xiongnu state.